 - 1 Right-click on the edited content. - 2 In the context menu, choose Select > {element name} > Save Component Changes. - You can discard any changes made to the content by choosingRevert Component Changes at this time. - 3 In the Save dialog, adjust any of the options if desired.

-See for more information.
+See "Saving a document" for more information.

 4 Click Save.